NomicFoundation/hardhat/packages/hardhat-ethers/README.md

 This allows you to create a contract factory for the `Example` contract and link its `ExampleLib` library references to the address `"0x..."`.

 To create a contract factory, all libraries must be linked.
-An error will be thrown informing you of any missing library links.
+An error will be thrown informing you of any missing library.

 ## TypeScript support